-A file that stores Oracle Business Intelligence metadata.
-The metadata defines logical schemas, physical schemas, physical-to-logical mappings, aggregate table navigation, and other constructs.
-The repository file has an extension of .rpd.
-Oracle BI repositories can be edited using the Oracle BI Administration Tool.
+The set of Oracle Business Intelligence metadata that defines logical schemas, physical schemas, physical-to-logical mappings, aggregate table navigation, and other constructs.
+Oracle BI repositories can be in binary (RPD) format, in which repository metadata is contained in a single file with an extension of .rpd, or in a set of MDS XML documents.
+MDS XML format repositories are used for offline development only and cannot be loaded into the Oracle BI Server.
+Oracle BI repositories in both formats can be edited using the Oracle BI Administration Tool.